 - Black shoes.

 - Black, burgundy, grey, white or red hair bobbles, small clips or small bows.

 - Optional red and white summer dress for girls and grey shorts for boys.

 Please see the Physical Education section further below for the indoor and outdoor uniform.

-Children will also be provided with a Library book of their choosing, during our class library session on a Friday.
+The Children will also be provided with a Library book of their choosing, during our class library session.
 Every child is expected to have their book in school along with their reading record every day; children can recieve Dojo points for this.

-During our Friday celebration assembly certificates will be awarded to the children for reading ten or more books.
+During assemblies certificates will be awarded to the children for reading ten or more books.
 However, these must be recorded in both the children's reading diary and the class book log.

 It would be beneficial to your child's progress if you could find just ten minutes a couple of times a week, more if you can, to listen to your child read and record this in their reading record.